valgrindCTF/website/src/posts/hqli-me.md

 As the docs state:
 > If set to the name of a directory, the server limits import and export operations to work only with files in that directory.
 The directory must exist; the server does not create it.

-If we weren't limitted by this, we could possibly write and load UDFs to gain RCE.
+If we weren't limited by this, we could write and load UDFs to gain RCE.
 At least, we can still write and read arbitrary data in `/var/lib/mysql-files/`.

 ![File write](/static/img/posts/2025-sekai-web-hqli-me/file_write.webp)